25,000 applied. Only an elite group of 1,074 were accepted.

-They dared to break barriers and charter territory unprecedented for women, and showed a generation of young women that achieving your dreams is possible and that you could be anything you wanted to be – including a pilot.
+They dared to break barriers and charter territory unprecedented for women and showed a generation of young women that achieving your dreams is possible and that you could be anything you wanted to be – including a pilot.

-These volunteers, who stepped up when the U.S. was in short supply for pilots even though they were not allowed to fly for their own country, flew 60 million miles; ferried planes around the world; worked as instructors and test pilots; helped train male pilots for combat and flew every type of military plane from basic trainer to B-29s.
+These volunteers, who stepped up when the U.S. was in short supply of pilots even though they were not allowed to fly for their own country, flew 60 million miles; ferried planes around the world; worked as instructors and test pilots; helped train male pilots for combat and flew every type of military plane from basic trainer to B-29s.

 They would be used as “target” practice for the men.
-They would tow a target behind their plane and up in the sky, and the men in their bomber planes would shoot live ammunition from the gunners of their B-24’s at the target.
+They would tow a target behind their plane and up in the sky, and the men in their bomber planes would shoot live ammunition from the gunners of their B-24s at the target.

 When our country called, these brave women volunteered to serve as pilots during the war.
 They received the same training as their male colleagues, yet, they were never commissioned as officers in the U.S. Army and were paid less than their male counterparts.

 They had worn the uniform, and 38 of them died in service to their country.
-But because they were considered volunteers and not soldiers, they received none of the benefits or recognition of their male veterans.
+However because they were considered volunteers and not soldiers, they received none of the benefits or recognition of their male veterans.

 Congress disbanded the W.A.S.P. in 1944 without benefits.
 And it would take over 30 years and a long struggle from surviving W.A.S.P.s, their families, and other women, to have their military service acknowledged and be granted veteran status from Congress in 1977.